Stephen Wolfram: Mathematica

-In 1986, Wolfram left the Institute for Advanced Study for the University of Illinois at Urbana–Champaign where he founded their Center for Complex Systems Research and started to develop the computer algebra system Mathematica, which was first released on 23 June 1988, when he left academia.
-In 1987, he founded Wolfram Research which continues to develop and market the program.
+In 1986, Wolfram left the Institute for Advanced Study for the University of Illinois at Urbana–Champaign, where he had founded their Center for Complex Systems Research, and started to develop the computer algebra system Mathematica, which was released on 23 June 1988, when he left academia.
+In 1987, he founded Wolfram Research, which continues to develop and market the program.

 A New Kind of Science

 From 1992 to 2002, Wolfram worked on his controversial book A New Kind of Science, which presents an empirical study of simple computational systems.
 Additionally, it argues that for fundamental reasons these types of systems, rather than traditional mathematics, are needed to model and understand complexity in nature.
-Wolfram's conclusion is that the universe is discrete in its nature, and runs on fundamental laws which can be described as simple programs.
-He predicts that a realization of this within scientific communities will have a revolutionary influence on physics, chemistry, biology, and a majority of scientific areas in general, hence the book's title.
-The book was met with skepticism and criticism that Wolfram took credit for the work of others.
+Wolfram's conclusion is that the universe is discrete in its nature, and runs on fundamental laws that can be described as simple programs.
+He predicts that a realization of this within scientific communities will have a revolutionary influence on physics, chemistry, biology, and most other scientific areas, hence the book's title.
+The book was met with skepticism and criticism that Wolfram took credit for the work of others and made conclusions without evidence to support them.

 Wolfram Alpha computational knowledge engine

 In March 2009, Wolfram announced Wolfram Alpha, an answer engine.
-WolframAlpha later launched in May 2009, and a paid-for version with extra features launched in February 2012 that was met with criticism for its high price that was later dropped from $50.00 to $2.00.
-The engine is based on natural language processing and a large library of algorithms.
+Wolfram Alpha launched in May 2009, and a paid-for version with extra features launched in February 2012 that was met with criticism for its high price, which later dropped from $50 to $2.
+The engine is based on natural language processing and a large library of rules-based algorithms.
 The application programming interface allows other applications to extend and enhance Wolfram Alpha.

 Touchpress

-In 2010, Wolfram co-founded Touchpress along with Theodore Gray, Max Whitby, and John Cromie.
+In 2010, Wolfram co-founded Touchpress with Theodore Gray, Max Whitby, and John Cromie.
 The company specialised in creating in-depth premium apps and games covering a wide range of educational subjects designed for children, parents, students, and educators.
-Since the launch, Touchpress has published more than 100 apps.
+Touchpress published more than 100 apps.
 The company is no longer active.